NexPlayer/Android-SDK/getting-started.md

 ## Media Playback

-Playback is controlled through the **NexPlayer**™ class, which handles acquisition and decoding of the media data.
+Playback is controlled through the **NexPlayer** class, which handles acquisition and decoding of the media data.

 The application creates an instance of this class and issues commands to it by calling instance methods.
-NexPlayer™ carries out these commands asynchronously and notifies the application of changes in status.
+NexPlayer carries out these commands asynchronously and notifies the application of changes in status.

-The application is also notified when NexPlayer™ needs a surface on which to display video or an audio track object through which to play audio.
-The application must create the relevant objects when necessary or supply references to existing instances that NexPlayer™ can use.
+The application is also notified when NexPlayer needs a surface on which to display video or an audio track object through which to play audio.
+The application must create the relevant objects when necessary or supply references to existing instances that NexPlayer can use.
 For more information, see the **onVideoRenderCreate**, **onVideoRenderRender**, **onVideoRenderDelete**, **onAudioRenderCreate**, and **onAudioRenderDelete** methods in **IVideoRendererListener** and **IListener**.

-It is possible to set certain properties on the NexPlayer™ instance, which affect how media is played back, how audio/video synchronization is handled, which player features are enabled, and so on.
+It is possible to set certain properties on the NexPlayer instance, which affect how media is played back, how audio/video synchronization is handled, which player features are enabled, and so on.
 In general, the default property settings are suitable for most applications.
 However, if you are developing a streaming media application that uses HLS (HTTP Live Streaming), you may want to adjust the buffering time.

 For more information on properties, see **NexProperty**.

 The application may also need to handle displaying of decoded frames, if the Java rendering method is being used.
 This is necessary to support Honeycomb.
 See **Honeycomb Support** for more details.

 Notifications are handled through the **IListener** and **IVideoRendererListener** interfaces.
-The application must provide objects which implement these interfaces, and must call **setListener** and **IVideoRendererListener** to associate them with the NexPlayer™ instance.
+The application must provide objects which implement these interfaces, and must call **setListener** and **IVideoRendererListener** to associate them with the NexPlayer instance.

-> **Warning** This must be the first thing the application does after instantiating NexPlayer™, before calling any other methods.
+> **Warning** This must be the first thing the application does after instantiating NexPlayer, before calling any other methods.

-Once the event listener and video rendering interfaces have been set up, the application may call methods on the NexPlayer™ object to control the media source.
+Once the event listener and video rendering interfaces have been set up, the application may call methods on the NexPlayer object to control the media source.
 Certain calls, such as *open* and *close* must be given in matched pairs.
 The basic structure of calls for media playback is as follows:

 - NexPlayer.open()
     - NexPlayer.start()